Meet Christina Seowoo Lee, Licensed Psychologist in New York

 In my nine years of clinical practice, I’ve worked in hospital, community, school, and jail settings with adults, adolescents, couples, and families.
 I have a special passion for working with people of color (BIPOC), immigrants, LGBTQ+ communities, international students, and anyone with marginalized or “in-between” identities.
 I am bilingual and offer therapy in both English and Korean.

 Nalu means wave in Hawaiian, and it also carries the meaning of to reflect or to ponder.
-I chose it because it captures the therapy process—movement within stillness, a gentle reminder that nothing is fixed, and the quiet space we co-create to pause, reflect, and grow.
+I chose it because it captures the therapy process—movement within stillness, a reminder that nothing is fixed, and the quiet space we create that allows us to pause, reflect, and grow.

 Together, we can learn to flow with life’s currents rather than push against them.
 Nalu is also a small tribute to my time in Hawaiʻi, a place that became part of how I understand presence and connection.